 - Build and develop support and curriculum for the prevention of sexual violence.
-Achieved Initiatives: - o Implemented website updates in September 2023. - Offered training sessions to all students free of charge.
-The current training platform doesn't provide student stats; however, the college is working to develop a tracking system. - Utilized BC government funding for sexual violence reporting (with permission) to create a sexual violence learning pathway for students rolled out in 2023/24 by Healthy Campus.

-2. Enhance group programming to build connections and support student mental health through Healthy Campus initiatives.
+Achieved Initiatives: - Implemented website updates in September 2023. - Offered training sessions to all students free of charge. - Utilized BC government funding for sexual violence reporting (with permission) to create a sexual violence learning pathway for students rolled out in 2023/24 by Healthy Campus. - 2.
+Enhance group programming to build connections and support student mental health through Healthy Campus initiatives.
 Achieved

-- Implemented monthly faculty-led community conversations on disability and accessibility open to all staff and students. - Implemented webinar watch parties followed by facilitated conversations on empathy, homelessness, supporting transgender individuals and mental health, which were open to staff, students and community members. - Piloted an education developer position in the Teaching & Learning Centre to support instructors with classroom strategies that promote mental health in students. - 3.
-Continue to create recreational programming that is inclusive and diverse, including culturally sensitive offerings and offerings that are sensitive to people with disabilities and non-binary people.
+- Implemented monthly faculty-led community conversations on disability and accessibility open to all staff and students. - Implemented webinar watch parties followed by facilitated conversations on empathy, homelessness, supporting transgender individuals and mental health, which were open to staff, students and community members.

+- Piloted an education developer position in the Teaching & Learning Centre to support instructors with classroom strategies that promote mental health in students. - Continue to create recreational programming that is inclusive and diverse, including culturally sensitive offerings and offerings that are sensitive to people with disabilities and non-binary people.
 Achieved

-- o Continued to offer programming for inclusivity. - Offered adaptive movement for students in Steps to Opportunities, Academics & Readiness (SOAR) and those with mobility challenges. - o Screened the documentary Disclosure featuring leading trans creatives and thinkers.
+- Continued to offer programming for inclusivity. - Offered adaptive movement for students in Steps to Opportunities, Academics & Readiness (SOAR) and those with mobility challenges. - Screened the documentary Disclosure featuring leading trans creatives and thinkers.